jpvasquez-econ/RUV/ADH/README.md

 -   **4-yjj_rigidity_measures.do:** creates year-over-year wage changes rigidity measures from the CPS database of Joo-Jo,Y.(2022).
 Variables were constructed using the period from 1997 to 2000.

--   **5-dnwr_figures.do:** creates and saves the figures for the rigidity measures coefficient graphs.
+-   **5-dnwr_figures.do:** creates and saves the figures for the rigidity measures and local CPI coefficient graphs.

--   **6-dnwr_tables.do:** creates and saves the tables of the rigidity measures pdf file.
+-   **6-dnwr_tables.do:** creates and saves the coefficent tables of the rigidity measures and local CPI regressions.

 -   **subfile_ind1990dd:** This dofile was taken from David Dorn's data [webpage](https://www.ddorn.net/data.htm).
 It recodes the ind1990 variable into ind1990dd.
 This crosswalk code helps replicate the classification of employment into manufacture and non-manufacture.